In the guide

 Slaughter outside a licensed slaughterhouse

-Assimilated Regulation (EC) 853/2004 laying down specific hygiene rules for food of animal origin states that in most cases meat for human consumption must be from animals slaughtered in an approved slaughterhouse (an approved slaughterhouse could include a licensed mobile slaughterhouse but not an itinerant slaughterman).
+Assimilated Regulation (EC) 853/2004 laying down specific hygiene rules for food of animal origin states that in most cases meat for human consumption must be from animals slaughtered in an approved slaughterhouse (an approved slaughterhouse could include a licensed mobile slaughterhouse).
 A list of meat establishments that are approved to slaughter livestock and/or cut meat can be found on the Food Standards Scotland (FSS) website, and a full list for the rest of the UK can be found on the Food Standards Agency (FSA) website.
 Contact details for those wanting further information about approved meat establishments across the UK are also available by following the links.

-At present it is the FSS's policy that you are not able to use an itinerant slaughterman to kill animals at your farm.
-It would also be unlawful to have the animal slaughtered anywhere else away from your property other than in an approved slaughterhouse.
+It is unlawful to have the animal slaughtered anywhere away from your property, other than in an approved slaughterhouse.

-Under assimilated Regulation (EC) No 853/2004 it is an offence to sell, or to supply to another person, meat that has not been slaughtered and health-marked in a licensed abattoir.
+Under assimilated Regulation (EC) No 853/2004 it is an offence to sell, or to supply to another person (even if there is no exchange of money), meat that has not been slaughtered and health-marked in a licensed abattoir.
 It is for this reason that meat that has been slaughtered on-farm can only be consumed by the owner and their immediate family.

 Back to top